Gallery at WREN

 For more information, and to find out how you can become involved in the Gallery at WREN, please email [email protected].

-As part of the ongoing “Arts at the Adair” initiative, select pieces from the “COLOR!” exhibition will also be on display in the sitting room of the Adair Country Inn & Restaurant in Bethlehem throughout the months of May and June.
+As part of the ongoing “Arts at the Adair” initiative, select pieces from the “Nomadic Threads” exhibition will also be on display in the sitting room of the Adair Country Inn & Restaurant in Bethlehem throughout the months of July and August.
 WREN’s partnership encourages guests of the Adair to connect with the local arts community while also enjoying the amenities of a landmark historic inn.
-Visitors to the Adair, as well as the Gallery at WREN, are invited to explore both locations during their tour of the “COLOR!” exhibition.
+Visitors to the Adair, as well as the Gallery at WREN, are invited to explore both locations during their tour of the “Nomadic Threads” exhibition.

 Meet the Artists